Can You Treat Deep Vein Thrombosis at Home?

 When are Blood Clots Dangerous?

-Although DVT doesn’t always have noticeable signs, if you have difficulty walking or intense pain in your leg, look for additional symptoms such as:
+Although DVT doesn’t always have noticeable signs, if you have difficulty walking or intense pain in your leg, look for additional deep vein thrombosis symptoms such as:

-In severe cases, these symptoms are accompanied by sharp chest pain, sudden coughing with blood presenting, shortness of breath, pain when you breathe or fast heartbeat.
+In severe cases, these symptoms are accompanied by sharp chest pain, sudden coughing with blood presenting, shortness of breath, pain when you breathe, or a fast heartbeat.
 Doctors can run tests that help determine if the symptoms are a result of blood clots.
+There are a few ways to help identify where the blood clot is located:

-An ultrasound sends sound waves through tissue and reflects back to create a moving image, enabling specialists to see if a clot exists.
+• Ultrasound vein mapping sends sound waves through tissue and reflect back to create a moving image, enabling vein specialists to see if a clot exists and where.

 DVT Risk Factors